Trustlogics/Trustlogics.io/README.md

 TLT will be an ERC20 Ethereum token.

-## About TrustLogics.io
+## About TrustLogics.io Project

-More information about us can be found at our:
+Here are the links:

 * [Product website](https://trustlogics.io/)
 * [ICO website](https://trustlogics.io/#token)